 My biggest takeaway is just how little it takes to get in sync with your horse and how priceless that is.

 Regarding the potential for the horse’s learning, the laying down of dendrites and myelin.
 To learn about that is extraordinary.
 It’s amazing to have this information, I can give my horses much better opportunities for learning.
 Absolutely.
-The whole connection with dopamine and learning and dwelling… I think we all have learned about dwelling in the past but never appreciated the significance of it – to watch the process, to see the licking of lips and know that the horse is getting addicted to img_4206learning.
+The whole connection with dopamine and learning and dwelling… I think we all have learned about dwelling in the past but never appreciated the significance of it – to watch the process, to see the licking of lips and know that the horse is getting addicted to learning.

 Ali